maredep/data-visualization-dashboard-QR-campaign/README.md

    - Measure the conversion rate from QR code scans to desired actions (e.g., website visits, purchases).
    - Identify high-performing QR codes and areas for improvement.

-4. **Geographical Insights:**
-   - Visualize the geographic distribution of QR code scans using interactive maps.
-   - Identify regions with the highest and lowest engagement.

-5. **Device and Platform Analytics:**
-   - Gain insights into the devices and platforms used by users to scan QR codes.
-   - Optimize content and user experience based on device preferences.

 6. **Time-Based Trends:**
    - Explore trends in QR code scans over time (daily, weekly, monthly).
    - Identify peak hours and days for maximum engagement.

-7. **User Demographics:**
-   - Collect and analyze demographic information of users who interact with QR codes.
-   - Tailor future campaigns based on the target audience.

-8. **Error Tracking:**
-   - Monitor instances of failed scans or errors and take corrective actions.
-   - Ensure a seamless user experience by addressing potential issues promptly.

 9. **Campaign ROI:**
    - Calculate the return on investment for your QR coding campaign.